The Danish pension schemes

 If you are new to the Danish labour market, it is important that you know that the various components of the Danish pension system are not the same as the system in Sweden.
 The public part, which the state pays, is considerably less in Denmark than in Sweden.
 In addition, not as many Danish employers pay in to a labour market pension, or "company pension" as it is also known.
 It is therefore much more common to have an additional private pension in Denmark.

-Danish public pension - includes everyone
+Danish public pension - includes all EU/EEA citizens

 Everyone who works in Denmark is covered by the rules for public pensions.